-- The provisions of the Freedom of Information and Protection of Privacy Act (FIPPA) (a) govern the disclosure of information concerning employees to CUASA for the purpose of enabling the union to carry out its responsibilities under the Ontario Labour Relations Act (OLRA) to act as the agent and representative of bargaining unit members in labour relations matters.
+- (a) The provisions of the Freedom of Information and Protection of Privacy Act (FIPPA) govern the disclosure of information concerning employees to CUASA for the purpose of enabling the union to carry out its responsibilities under the Ontario Labour Relations Act (OLRA) to act as the agent and representative of bargaining unit members in labour relations matters.
 CUASA confirms that such information will only be used by CUASA to carry out its statutory responsibilities.
 The employer shall make available monthly to the Association a list stating the name, rank, status (term, preliminary, tenured, confirmed), amount of dues deducted, department, date of initial appointment at the University, date of last sabbatical, department of primary position, full time equivalent (sum of positions), highest degree, resignation date, stipend title, stipend amount, year of first degree, year of highest degree, date of last promotion, leave status, date of birth, and a unique identifier for each employee within the bargaining unit and the total number of employees in each rank.
-Further, the employer shall inform the Association in writing in a format identical or similar to that used in April 1977 of all changes and the reasons for such changes. - (b) The parties agree that employees shall respond to reasonable requests for information from authorized University officers where such information relates to employee responsibilities covered by this Collective Agreement.
+Further, the employer shall inform the Association in writing in a format identical or similar to that used in April 1977 of all changes and the reasons for such changes. - (b) The employer will further provide CUASA with copies of final correspondence to members regarding appointments, reappointments, promotions, tenure, permanency, leaves, and reduced load as described in Articles 9.10, 13.5 and 13.6, setting out the terms of such, at the time the correspondence is sent to the member. - (c) The parties agree that employees shall respond to reasonable requests for information from authorized University officers where such information relates to employee responsibilities covered by this Collective Agreement.